-The School for Field Studies Peru program provides students with the opportunity to study and work hands-on in the forests, fields, communities, and rivers along the elevational gradient from the Andes Mountains to the lowland Amazon rainforest.
-Our goal is to understand the balance of conservation and development through examining strategies that aim to promote and protect this productive region of South America and its rich diversity of cultures.
+This program provides students with the opportunity to study and work hands-on in the forests, fields, communities, and rivers along the elevational gradient from the Andes Mountains to the lowland Amazon rainforest.
+Students gain an understanding of the balance of conservation and development through examining strategies that aim to promote and protect this productive region of South America and its rich diversity of cultures.

-During our first year of programming in Peru, our staff and students will be working with local actors and other stakeholders to identify a suite of conservation and development challenges in the region.
-Together we will define a list of priority issues that SFS can help to address through research, and this will comprise the new Center’s Five-Year Research Plan.
+During our first few years of programming in Peru, our staff and students will be working with local actors and other stakeholders to identify a suite of conservation and development challenges in the region.
+Together we will define a list of priority issues that SFS can help to address through research, and this will comprise the Center’s long-term strategic research plan.

 Peer Reviewed Publications

 For more information on the research conducted by the faculty and staff of this Center, please visit The SFS Center for Andes-Amazon Studies page and click on individual biographies.For a complete list of peer-reviewed publications by SFS faculty, staff and students, click here.